mreshnaan/backend-boilerplate/README.md

 ## Starting the Project

-Follow these steps to start the POS System API project:
+Follow these steps to start the backend API project:

 1.  **Install Dependencies:**
     Navigate to the project root directory in your terminal and run: